Vitamin K is Vital for Health

 (Strange there are no warnings given to these patients regarding processed foods loaded with chemicals, which no doubt helped cause their health issues in the first place!)

-There are a natural options to Coumadin (Warfarin).
+There are natural options to Coumadin (Warfarin).
 Vitamin E can be used as a “blood thinner”, and it does not require such massive diet restrictions.
 It actually helps bring balance back to the body as a whole.
 Unlike pharmaceuticals, which produces unnatural side effects, including warnings against eating natural nutritious vegetables. (see Vitamin E vs. Coumadin)

 Another option is the enzyme serrapeptase.
 This enzyme basically “eats” away any plaque, and removes blood clots, that impede arteries.